6 Different Modes of Hepatitis B Transmission and How to Avoid Them

 Hepatitis B infection is one of the common sexually transmitted diseases in the world today.
-It is an infection of the liver whereby the virus causes an inflammation in the surrounding tissues and cells of the liver.
+It is an infection of the liver whereby the virus causes inflammation in the surrounding tissues and cells of the liver.
 The incidence of this infection has been on the rise for so long because of the great increase in unprotected sexual intercourse among young people around the world (and even older folks too).

 The hepatitis B infection is also a terrible infection with a high number of diseases like cirrhosis of the liver and liver cancer associated with it.
 This is because of the great damage done to the liver cells by the hepatitis virus which multiplies after every minute.